These 11 Tips Will Help You Get Financing to Start a Small Business

 8. Venture Capital

-Similar to angel investors, venture capital firms also provide funding to small businesses and startups early on in development.
+Similar to angel investors, venture capital firms provide funding to small businesses and startups early on in development.
 The difference is the speed with which they operate and what they ask for in return.
 But that speed comes at a price.

-Mahler says venture capital firms are very niche in what they invest in and are aggressive once they decide to invest.
+Mahler said venture capital firms are very niche in what they invest in and are aggressive once they decide to invest.
 For example, angels may offer advice with their funding, while venture capitalists may ask for equity in your company and request specific changes in your business model.

-“You’re giving away a lot to get a lot,” he says.
+“You’re giving away a lot to get a lot,” he said.
 “That’s what a lot of people struggle with is that it sounds good to have VC [venture capital] money, but you’re giving away a huge chunk of the ownership stake in your business.”